Alucat1986/MiniGames/README.md

 To build the repository follow the steps:

 1) Open a console and navigate to the repository folder
-2) Make sure SFML is either a submodule inside the folder `3rdParty`.
+2) Make sure SFML is a submodule inside the folder `3rdParty`, I'm using the tag for `3.0.0` here.
 Have it build in debug or release as a static library, depending on if you want to compile my projects as debug or release configuration.
--> The libraries: "freetype.lib" and "freetyped.lib" should be part of the submodule.
+-> These two libraries should be part of the submodule:
+    `freetype.lib`
+    `freetyped.lib`
--> If you don't add it as a submodule, edit the project premake file `<Game>/Build-<Game>.lua`s `includedirs` and `libdirs` variables to let it know where your SFML installation can be found.
+-> If you don't add it as a submodule, In the premake file `<Game>/Build-<Game>.lua` edit the `includedirs` and `libdirs` variables to let it know where your SFML includes and compiled libraries can be found.
-3) It needs the following 3 libraries: "opengl32.lib", "winmm.lib" and "gdi32.lib".
+3) The following 3 libraries are needed outside of SFML:
+    `opengl32.lib`
+    `winmm.lib`
+    `gdi32.lib`

     I haven't found anything on this and I was able to just link to them, so I assume they are part of the OS?
 4) Use `premake5` if you have it installed on your pc, otherwise `3rdParty/Binaries/Premake/YourOS/premake5`

     For windows: